-Ten years ago Illinois legislators allowed Chicago-area suburbs to install red light cameras, with the caveat that the state transportation department would need to approve them.
-They would also only be approved fro the most dangerous intersections.
+Ten years ago Illinois legislators allowed Chicago-area suburbs to install red light cameras, but with the caveats: The state transportation department would need to approve them, and only for the most dangerous intersections.
 But a Tribune analysis found that often didn’t happen.
-More often than not, these cameras were placed at intersections that didn’t meet the threshold to qualify for a camera.
+More often than not, these cameras were placed at intersections that didn’t meet the state threshold to qualify for a camera.

 For this story I created an interactive map showing camera locations in the Chicago suburbs.
-These cameras were then coded by different metrics, showing whether they met state standards or not.
+These cameras were then coded by different metrics, selected by the reader.

 A follow-up story (archive) explored how often suburbs agreed to issue tickets based on reports from the camera vendor.
 Some municipalities only agreed with the vendor 11 percent of the time that a violation was indeed a violation.
 Other municipalities issued 99.9 percent of all suggested tickets, rubber stamping the videos in seconds.
 For this piece I created another interactive map, this time with an accompanying interactive chart.